Skip to primary navigation Skip to content Skip to footer

 Read more: Best Time to Visit Portugal.

-Conserva Pinhais makes four types of canned.
-They are sardines in olive oil, sardines in tomato sauce, spiced sardines in olive oil, and sardines in spiced tomato sauce.
-Even today, the fish and spices are handled and placed in the can by hand by experienced women!
-Until the labels are wrapped by hand, as is the tradition in the Portuguese canning industry.
+The factory produces four varieties of canned sardines: sardines in olive oil, sardines in tomato sauce, spiced sardines in olive oil, and spiced sardines in tomato sauce.
+Experienced workers handle the fish and spices, emphasizing the human touch and expertise involved.
+The cans are labeled by hand, preserving the revered tradition of Portuguese canning.

-The travelers will finish the tour with a delightful tasting in the Factory Restaurant.
-It is included sardines, bread, and the best Portuguese wine!
+Conclude your tour with a delightful tasting at the Factory Restaurant, featuring sardines, freshly baked bread, and the finest Portuguese wines—a memorable culinary journey.

 Read more: Best Things to Eat in Portugal?